 Increased First Call Resolution (FCR) from 60% to 80%

 I look forward to the prospect of learning more about this role and discussing how I can assist your team at xxxxx.

 Please find the attached resume in an email.

 Enclosure: Resume (for email, you could simply write please find the attached resume in an email before the signature, instead of using Enclosure at the end)

 (An enclosure in a cover letter is a list of any additional documents you've included in your application.
-Typical enclosure documents include Resume, letters of recommendation, certificates, and written tests associated with the job application.)
+Typical enclosure documents include a Resume, letters of recommendation, certificates, and written tests associated with the job application.)